networkRob/rLab-eos/Readme.md

 Clone this repo to your container host node and enter the main directory for this repo.

 Here are the steps required to get it running for the first time.
+Examples for both Docker and Podman are given.

 1. Import a cEOS-lab container archive:
 ```
 docker import  --change 'VOLUME /mnt/flash/' cEOS-lab.tar.xz ceosimage:{ceosimage_tag}
+sudo podman import  --change 'VOLUME /mnt/flash/' cEOS-lab.tar.xz ceosimage:{ceosimage_tag}
 ```
 {ceosimage_tag} = tag for the image, ie `4.23.1F`

 2. Build and tag the host node:
 ```
 docker build -t chost:{chostimage_tag} build/hosts/.
+sudo podman build -t chost:{chostimage_tag} build/hosts/.
 ```
 {chostimage_tag} = tag for the image, ie `0.5`